rocky-linux/documentation/README.md

 contributors: a comma separated list of contributors to the source document.

-tested with: a comma separated list of versions example: 8.6, 9.0
+tested with: a comma separated list of versions, for example 8.6, 9.0

 tags: